While many documentaries have been made about the Syrian conflict, few rival the power, loyalty and truth found in Waad Al-Kateab’s For Sama.

-Waad Al-Kateab was just eighteen when she first documented the civil war in her hometown Aleppo.
-A group of college students vandalizes the school’s wall in protest about the change about to happen.
-While these people, like Waad, is brimming with their youthful rage and optimism, the documentary is not about hope.
+Waad Al-Kateab was just eighteen when she first documented the civil war in her hometown of Aleppo.
+The footage shows a group of college students, vandalizing the school’s wall in protest of the change about to take place.
+While these students, like Waad herself, were brimming with youth and optimism, the documentary is not about hope.

-For Sama, through the eyes of a mother, documents a community’s slow submission to its tragedies.
-It’s a terrifying film that goes to the underbelly of a town being destroyed piece by piece – a period where revolutions are out of the picture, death toll rapidly increases, and peace is measured in the minutes passing by without a sound of an explosion.
+Through a mother’s eyes, For Sama documents a community’s slow submission to tragedy.
+It is a terrifying film, one that dives into the underbelly of town torn apart piece by piece, in a period where the death toll rapidly rises and peace is measured in the minutes between each explosion.

-As the title implies, For Sama is dedicated to Waad’s daughter Sama.
-Apart from its honest showcase of the Aleppo war, the documentary is mostly comprised of Waad’s life from the past four years – being a young adult, meeting friends, falling in love, to the excitement of a new home, to her first pregnancy.
+As the title implies, For Sama is dedicated to Waad’s daughter, Sama.
+Apart from its honest showcase of the Aleppo war, the documentary follows Waad’s life across four long years: from young adulthood, to falling in love, to the excitement of a new home, to her first pregnancy.
 For Sama’s intentions are pure.
 It is a heart-wrenching, eye-opening portrait of a mother and her daughter: a declaration of immeasurable love.